quidgest/vscode-velocity/README.md

 This is an early version of the extension.
 In the future hopefully some, or all, of these limitations will be addressed:

-- No support for Dictionarys and Alternate values for references.
 - Only single files are supported now.
 Workspace scanning or global symbols are not available.
 - Only syntax error checking is available.
 No semantic checks are implemented yet.
 - Velocity does not type its variables, making method inference hard.
 Method autocomplete currently uses a global list of symbols.